gunharth/britannicus-stone/content/collections/stones/stanhope-black-famp.md

 sitemap_priority: 0.5
 preview_image: stones/stanhope_black_famp/723-x-473-1.jpg
 updated_by: 7aa39372-66e3-4fec-baec-a1d8c0fff9ec
-updated_at: 1664469895
+updated_at: 1665398935
 stone_background_color: '#5F5F5F'
 navigation_color: '#222127'
 page_copy_color: '#222127'
-description: 'Stanhope Famp is a limestone that caps outcrops of stone throughout the Weardale Valley, in County Durham.
+description: 'Stanhope Black is a limestone that caps outcrops of stone throughout the Weardale Valley, in County Durham.
 It is a simple black stone that is unlike any other and its simplicity makes it a wonderful foil for more established marbles.
 The stone is well suited for sculpting and over time has produced a number of beautiful pieces.'
-location: 'Location required'
+location: Durham
 slab_sizes: 'Typical slab sizes are 1.5x 1.2m; however they can vary.'
 map: stones/stanhope_black_famp/stanhope_black_famp_map.svg
 ---